Style Guide: Foundational, Investment and Runway Level Wardrobe

 AIME LEON DORE

 The foundational clothing in your wardrobe will be the backbone of your closet.
 These pieces are your workhorses.
 Your uniform - so to speak.
 These are the pieces that will be the basics of your wardrobe.
-They will get you started on your transition, they are not expensive and they can be mixed in with the pieces that would be considered investment and runway.
-An example of a foundational level wardrobe from a monetary standpoint would be clothing from brands like Orvis, JCrew, Barbour, Uniqlo, Polo Ralph Lauren, and Suitsupply.
+They will get you started on your transition, they are not expensive and they can be mixed in with the pieces that would be considered investment or runway level.
+An example of a foundational level wardrobe from a monetary standpoint would be clothing from brands like Orvis, J.Crew, Barbour, Uniqlo, Polo Ralph Lauren, and Suitsupply.

 Overall, using these few styling tips has proven to be a fundamental base for anyone looking to level up on their style journey.
 With time, one can even hope to inspire others to develop their own ways of expressing themselves, one garment at a time.